Assistance for Edinburgh Residents affected by Fire

 The City of Edinburgh Council (Leith Links and Surplus Fire Fund) Act 2014 passed by the Scottish Parliament in March 2014, dissolved the SFF and transferred management of the fund to The Edinburgh & Lothian Trust Fund SCIO.

 In January 2015, the SFF was re-named The Edinburgh Fire Fund.
-The purpose of the new Edinburgh Fire Fund, as with the SFF, is to relieve the suffering caused through serious injury or loss as a result of a fire in the city.
-The Fire Fund will continue to do this under the umbrella of The Edinburgh & Lothian Trust Fund SCIO.
+The purpose of the Edinburgh Fire Fund, is to relieve the suffering caused through injury or financial loss as a result of a fire.

-Who can apply for money from the Edinburgh Fire Fund?
+Who can apply for support from the Edinburgh Fire Fund?

-- Applications will normally only be accepted for fires that have occurred in the last 6 months
+- Applications will only be accepted for fires that have occurred within the last six months.

 - Redecoration (and any prior cleaning to remove smoke damage)